 DESH actually originated from an earlier concept called Loupe.
 While DESH is a front-end, Loupe would be the backend.
 Loupe is a concept whereby the (search) engine would convert any information into a legal context query.
 For example, if Loupe recognized an amount or a date it would check the meaning within a specific legal domain.
 Similar to how Wolfram Alpha calculates data within a certain domain.
 Loupe rules would be:

 “ 10 million” in Competition Law → Cartels = fine

 “ 10 million” in Competition Law → Merger = Acquisition Price

 In “Seymour: Maybe I Was Wrong About Legal Wearables” I realized why wearables would be especially significant for legal professionals: mobility.
 I believe legal counsels, like physicians, would travel from client to client with little or no time to pause and do stationary PC work.
 However, pride prevented me from reducing DESH to a mundane calendar app.
 I needed it to be this intelligent decision-making machine.

 Compromise: it’s both.
 Rational: if it were a smartphone app with more screen real estate it would make sense to have it do a lot of fancy #Robolaw.
 But on your wrist is a different story.
 While mobile is the starting point, providing simple straightforward data is the max on a ‘watch.’
 Apple encourages “light interaction” and describes these as “glances.”

 - Launch the app to ‘glance’ your legal activity progress*;

-- Turn the dial or swipe up to reveal your legal activity in calendar.
+- Turn the dial or swipe up to reveal your legal activity in a calendar item.